belcour/IntegralSH/README.md

 ### Contacts ###

-For any questions or remarks, please ask to laurent.belcour@umontreal.ca
+For any questions or remarks, please ask to laurent.belcour@gmail.com